gohugoio/hugo/content/content-management/archetypes.md

 Congratulations!
 We have successfully created an archetype and used it to quickly scaffold out a new post.
 But wait, what if we want to create some content that isn't exactly a blog post, like a profile for a musician?
 Let's see how using **archetypes** can help us out.

+### Override the Inferred Content Type in a New File

+To override the content type for a new post, include the `--kind` flag during creation.

+{{% note "Using a Theme Archetype" %}}
+If you wish to use archetypes that ship with a theme, the theme must be specified in your [configuration file](/project-organization/configuration/).
+{{% /note %}}

 ## Creating Custom Archetypes